-As we grow older and hit many important milestones in our lives, it is important to note that simultaneous to our own aging experience is that of our parents’.
-As our parents grow in age and begin to near their Golden Years, it often becomes readily apparent that they will soon (if they haven’t already) begin to require far more assistance in the way of daily living tasks, chores, and more.
+As we grow older and hit many important milestones in our lives, it is important to note that simultaneous to our own aging experience is that of our parents.
+As our parents grow in age and begin to near their golden years, it often becomes apparent that they will soon (if they haven’t already) begin to require far more assistance in the way of daily living tasks, chores, and more.

-Far before you consider seriously quitting your job, ensure that you have analyzed all aspects of the situation carefully, with the first assessment beginning with the current (and foreseeable future) situation your parent is experiencing to ultimately determine the best and most appropriate level of care for all parties involved.
+Before you consider quitting your job, ensure that you have analyzed all aspects of the situation carefully, with the first assessment beginning with the current (and foreseeable future) situation your parent is experiencing to ultimately determine the best and most appropriate level of care for all parties involved.

-Making the decision to take on the role of primary live-in caregiver for your elderly parent is not an easy nor simple decision to make.
+The decision to take on the role of primary live-in caregiver for your elderly parent is not an easy nor simple one to make.
 Beginning with a heart-to-heart discussion with your parent about their daily needs, assistance requirements, and living preferences are just the beginning of a process that is fraught with details that must be addressed.

 This opening discussion should be gentle in tone, loving in nature and absent of any resentment, anger, or irritability.
 Attempting to have a discussion surrounding the aspects of senior care while in a bad mood will result in little but strain between you and your parent, without you having been able to glean the important information you need to make the best decision for you and your parent.